 \subsection{Related Work}

 } \onlyLong{ The theoretical study of large-scale graph computation in distributed systems is relatively new.
 Several works have been devoted to developing MapReduce graph algorithms (e.g., see~\cite{lin-book,filtering-spaa,LeskovecRU14,soda-mapreduce,andoni} and references therein).
 We note that the flavor of theory developed for MapReduce is quite different compared to this paper.
-Minimizing communication is also a key motivation in MapReduce algorithms (e.g., see \cite{LeskovecRU14}); however this is generally achieved by making sure that the data is made small enough quickly (in a small number of MapReduce rounds) to fit into the {\em memory} of a single machine.\footnote{We note that in the $k$-machine model, the memory usage is also implicitly captured.
+Minimizing communication is also a key motivation in MapReduce algorithms (e.g., see \cite{LeskovecRU14}); however this is generally achieved by making sure that the data is made small enough quickly to fit into the memory of a single machine, such as in the MapReduce algorithm of~\cite{filtering-spaa} for MST.\footnote{We note that in the $k$-machine model the memory usage is also implicitly captured.
 For example, consider the $\pagerank$ algorithm of this paper.
-Each machine starts with a $1/k$ fraction of the input size (i.e., $\tilde{O}((m+n)/k + \Delta)$) and since the algorithm takes $\tilde{O}(n/k^2)$ rounds, the total number of messages received by a machine during the entire execution of the algorithm is $\tilde{O}(n/k)$.
-Furthermore, since the local computation uses only $\tilde{O}(n/k)$ space (i.e., essentially linear in the size of the input restricted to that machine), the overall memory used remains the same as the initial input to the machine.} For example, in the $\pagerank$ algorithm, see e.g., the MST MapReduce algorithm of~\cite{filtering-spaa}. } The $k$-machine model was proposed in~\cite{KlauckNPR15} motivated by distributed large-scale graph processing systems such as Pregel, and has been further investigated in~\cite{spidal,fanchung,PanduranganRS16,BandyapadhyayIPP18}; a similar model was also considered by Woodruff and Zhang~\cite{woodruff}.
+Each machine starts with a $1/k$ fraction of the input size (i.e., $\tilde{O}((m+n)/k + \Delta)$), and since the algorithm takes $\tilde{O}(n/k^2)$ rounds, the total number of messages received by a machine during the entire execution of the algorithm is $\tilde{O}(n/k)$.
+Furthermore, since the local computation uses only $\tilde{O}(n/k)$ space (i.e., essentially linear in the size of the input restricted to that machine), the overall memory used remains the same as the initial input to the machine.} }

 For a comparison of the $k$-machine model with other parallel and distributed models proposed for large-scale data processing, including Bulk Synchronous Parallel (BSP) model~\cite{bsp}, MapReduce~\cite{soda-mapreduce}, and the congested clique, we refer to \cite{grigory-blog}.
 In particular, according to~\cite{grigory-blog}, ``Among all models with restricted communication the ``big data'' [$k$-machine] model is the one most similar to the MapReduce model". \onlyShort{More details on related work (in particular, comparison of the $k$-machine model with other models), can be found in the full paper.}